mpenet/casyn/README.md

    key/value.
 You have no longer access to the additional data such as ttl or timestamp on the column though.

-   See See [tests](https://github.com/mpenet/casyn/blob/master/test/casyn/test/core.clj) and  [api.clj](https://github.com/mpenet/casyn/blob/master/src/casyn/api.clj) for more details.
+   See See [tests](https://github.com/mpenet/casyn/blob/master/test/casyn/test/core.clj),  [api.clj](https://github.com/mpenet/casyn/blob/master/src/casyn/api.clj) and [codox doc](http://mpenet.github.com/casyn/) for more details.

 ## License